Shonebabu/NumpyTricks/README.md

-# NumpyTricks
+# DATASCIENCE PROJECT  by SHONE
-It consist of almost all the commands of numpy
+It consist of data science projects